ArtHitParade

 In 1834 the government requests two specimens of each of the denominations of US coinage in the current year or the last year of production as applicable, to constitute inexpensive diplomatic gifts for the king of Siam and the sultan of Muscat.
 The factory does not have an 1804 dollar in stock.
 It is easy to recreate a few copies : this is the Class I, of which eight units are known, probably representing the entire production.

-One of these copies is used in 1842 to illustrate a manual published by two employees of the Mint, Eckfeldt and DuBois.
+One of these coins is used in 1842 to illustrate a manual published by two employees of the Mint, Eckfeldt and DuBois.
 Collectors are going crazy.
 The factory accepts an exchange with one of them in 1843, recovering the unique example from a bygone gold coin project of 1785 with the inscription Immune Columbia.

 The Class II restrike is created at the factory in 1858.
 It was a poor quality unauthorized operation intended to make profit from the greed of collectors.
 The Mint requests to recover them.
 Three are destroyed and one is kept as a specimen at the factory.
 No other Class II is known.
 The only surviving piece was struck on a Swiss thaler from 1857, with a plain edge.